Statutory Guidance and Gatsby Benchmarks

 These benchmarks have been well received by schools, government and a wide range of stakeholders.

-The eight Gatsby benchmarks of Good Career Guidance are:
+The eight Gatsby Benchmarks of Good Career Guidance are:

 1. A stable careers programme